tochinicky/loadbalancer_nginx/README.md

   ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/30780433-80a8-4cd3-9e8d-3469bf5fc867)

 **Step 3**: Install Apache Webserver
-After provisioning both of our servers and have opened the necessary ports, Its time to install apache software on both servers.
-To do so we must first connect to each of the webserver via ssh.
-Then we can now run commands on the terminal of our webservers.
+After provisioning both of our servers and having opened the necessary ports, It's time to install Apache software on both servers.
+To do so we must first connect to each of the webservers via ssh.
+Then we can run commands on the terminal of our webservers.

-  • Connecting to the webserver: To connect to the webserver, click on your instance Id, at the top of the page click on connect and copy the ssh command:
+  • Connecting to the web server: To connect to the web server, click on your instance ID, at the top of the page click on connect, and copy the SSH command:

   ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/89346082-2bc7-44c5-81a7-38b2235b74e3)